 District staff looks for opportunities to host workshops, town hall meetings and gatherings within the community to share information directly with local residents.
-One example was the District's Lawnmower Exchange event held at a hardware store within the community.
-On several different occasions, the District provided a one-stop, single-day event for residents to exchange their old high polluting gas mowers for an all-electric cordless mower at no cost to them.
-These events allowed the District to simplify the grant process and help residents gain access to clean-air equipment.
+For example, the District has provided in AB 617 communities a one-stop, single-day event for residents to exchange their old high polluting gas mowers for an all-electric cordless mower at no cost to them.
+These events allow the District to simplify the grant process and help residents gain access to clean-air equipment.
 Similarly, the District has coordinated Fireplace Show & Tell events where hearth retailers and District staff gather in a neutral setting (coffee shop, community center) and discuss the negative health impacts of wood burning, the benefits of changing out wood-burning devices and the progress and funding being made available through AB 617.